PHILIPPINES COUNTRY GUIDE

 Buying a penthouse in Manila costs only 10% New York, Hong Kong, or Singapore prices.
 Granted, Manila doesn’t claim the financial importance of any of those locations.

 On the southeast border of Makati is the Taguig region, home to the master-planned Bonafacio Global City, or BGC for short.
-This former fishing village is now an up-and-coming district along the coast that is home to almost 800,000 people.
+This former fishing village is now an up-and-coming district along the coast that’s inhabited by almost 800,000 people.

-Two of the country’s biggest developers – Ayala Land and Evergreen Holdings – have developed the city to attract international businesses.
+Two of the biggest real estate companies in the Philippines – Ayala Land and Evergreen Holdings – have developed the city to attract international businesses.
 Some analysts predict that it’ll overtake Makati as the main financial hub of the Philippines in the long run.

 BGC does not deal with any of the flooding or infrastructure issues that other regions of the city face, which makes it an even better investment location.